-Here are some answers to our most frequently asked questions.
+Below are the most frequently asked questions answered by our expert cheesemongers here at Market Hall Foods.
 Not finding what you're looking for?
 Stop by and ask us in person (we love chatting cheese) or give us a ring.

 Q: What are the crystals in cheese?